 Impact Of VAT

-No, not all businesses will need to register for VAT.
-In simple terms, only businesses that meet a certain minimum annual turnover requirement will have to register for VAT.
+We will offer your business with the best team of VAT advisory in Dubai, to help your business with a range of VAT services and advices.
 That is, many small businesses will not need to register for VAT.
 We have made this decision to safeguard small businesses from the extensive documentation and reporting that a system like VAT requires.
 Also, businesses may not need to register with the government if they only provide goods and services which are not subject to VAT.

 Please note that we have not yet finalized the specific conditions (such as minimum annual turnover) that will help identify businesses that do not need to register for VAT.
 Once that information is finalized, it will be shared with the public.